 This is the long term solution to humidity issues and one of the best things you can buy for your Prayer Plant.
 We recommend this humidifier from Amazon – we have used it for years and our plants love it!

-If none of the above issues really fit with what is happening with your Prayer Plant then it might be a reaction to the tap water.
+If none of the above issues really fit with why your Prayer Plant is curling, then it might be a reaction to the tap water.
 If you live in a particularly hard water area, there is more fluoride and chlorine in the water which might be making your Prayer Plant unhappy.
 Over time, fluoride might have built up around the roots.
 To solve this issue, you can either replace the current potting mix of flush it through with purified water.
-Then to prevent the issue happening again we recommend using rainwater or purified water as the levels of chemicals such as fluoride are a lot lot lower.
+Then to prevent more curling leaves from happening again we recommend using rainwater or purified water as the levels of chemicals such as fluoride are a lot lot lower.

 One of the other reasons why Prayer Plants are so unique is that their leaves curl up overnight and unfold during the day.
 It almost looks as though the plants are praying (hence the name).
 Sometimes the rhythm of praying can get a little mixed up and they may still be curled during the day.
 This is nothing to worry about and is just a natural part of the plant’s routine.
 It can be easy to mistake the natural praying for a problem with your plant so just monitor the changes in the leaves to see whether or not they naturally uncurl.